hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 == Changelog ==

 = 4.9.0 =
+* Added compatibility with Ninja Forms v3.8.22.
 * Fixed layout of a modern Jetpack form in outlined and animated styles.
-* Added compatibility with Ninja Forms v3.8.22.
+* Fixed fatal error as a consequence of a bug in the TutorLMS.

 = 4.8.0 =
 * Added instant updating of the Contact Form 7 live form.